spacedouut/MacNdCheese/README.md

 ### 🤔 What even is this?
 MacNCheese is a free launcher that runs Windows games on macOS using Wine.
 It automatically sets up all the technical stuff (graphics translation layers, DLL overrides, etc.) so you don't have to.

-### 💸 Is it free?
+### Is it free?
 100% free and open source, forever.

-### 🆚 Is it better than CrossOver?
+### Is it better than CrossOver?
 CrossOver is a paid product with official support.
 MacNCheese is free and community-built.
 For casual gaming it works great — but if you need professional support, CrossOver exists for that.

-### 🥃 Is it a replacement for Whisky?
+### Is it a replacement for Whisky?
-It's the spiritual successor — Whisky is no longer maintained, and MacNCheese picks up where it left off with a focus on Steam games and modern graphics backends.
+No not at all its a one of its own architectures and is completely different steam launch you can call this "Proton that mac never had"

-### 🎮 What kinds of games work best?
+### What kinds of games work best?
-- ✅ DirectX 11 games (most common)
+- DirectX 11 games (most common)
-- ✅ Unity games
+- Unity games
-- ✅ DirectX 12 games (with VKD3D-Proton)
+- DirectX 12 games (with VKD3D-Proton)
-- ⚠️ DirectX 9 games (hit or miss)
+- DirectX 9 games (hit or miss)
-- ❌ Games with kernel-level anti-cheat (EAC, BattlEye, Vanguard) — these will **not** work
+- Games with kernel-level anti-cheat (EAC, BattlEye, Vanguard) — these will **not** work

-### 🛡️ Why don't anti-cheat games work?
+### Why don't anti-cheat games work?
 Anti-cheat software like Easy Anti-Cheat and BattlEye require deep Windows system access that Wine can't provide.
 This is a Wine limitation, not a MacNCheese one.

-### 🖥️ Does it work on Intel Macs?
+### Does it work on Intel Macs?
 Officially, **no** — MacNCheese is built and tested for **Apple Silicon** (M1, M2, M3, M4…).
 Intel Macs are not the target.
 You *might* get it running from source (see below), but it's not supported.

-### 🎯 What backend should I use?
+### What backend should I use?
 Leave it on **Auto** and let the app decide.
 If you're curious:

 | Backend | Use it for |